-- Review your booth contract to confirm that the size of your booth, location on the show floor, and booth space package is correct.
+- Review your booth contract to confirm the size of your booth, location on the show floor, and booth space package is correct.

 - Confirm dates for move-in and move-out.
 Does this show move-in on a targeted schedule?

-- Place your order early and before the discount deadline with the official service provider to ensure that you get the best pricing.
+- Place your order early and before the discount deadline with the official service provider to ensure you get the best pricing.